kaiosilveira/architectural-katas/README.md

 # architectural-katas

-Architectural solutions with detailed explanation and diagrams of Architectural Katas challenges
+Architectural solutions with detailed explanations and diagrams of Architectural Katas challenges